Skyscanner/backpack-android/README.md

   </style>
 ```

-You can find the list of the available components, as well as code samples and its screenshots [here](https://backpack.github.io/components/text?platform=android).

-## Installation – Jetpack Compose
+## Jetpack Compose

 > Backpack for Jetpack Compose status is experimental.

+Backpack for Compose targets **stable Compose 1.0.0** release.

+You can find the list of the available components, as well as the code samples and the screenshots [here](https://backpack.github.io/components/text?platform=compose).

+The design system tokens are located in a `net.skyscanner.backpack.compose.tokens` package.
+For instance, you can refer to color using following syntax: `BpkColor.SkyBlue`.

+### Installation

 Add the following dependency to your `build.gradle` (in your app module) in the `dependencies` block: